threefoldtech/devxdao_grant/content/technology/primitives/storage/zdisk.md

 ## Roadmap

-- The virtual disk technology is  available for OEM's only, contact TF_Tech.
+- The virtual disk technology is  available for OEM's only, contact ThreeFold Tech.